ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

 | Price   | Hourly cost that is associated with the profile                                                                           |
 {: caption="SAP profile attributes and performance metrics" caption-side="bottom"}

-For more information about SAPS and aSAPS, see [SAPS/aSAPS](https://www.sap.com/about/benchmark/sizing/decision-tree.html#saps){: external}.
+For more information about AP Application Performance Standard (SAPS) and aSAPS, see [SAPS/aSAPS](https://www.sap.com/about/benchmark/sizing/decision-tree.html#saps){: external}.